 Chapter Fifty-seven

 Bluefingers led Siri--held by several Lifeless--up to the fourth floor of the palace.
 The top floor.
-They left the stairwell behind and entered a room decorated with lavish colors, even for Hallandren.
+They entered a room decorated with lavish colors, even for Hallandren.
 Lifeless let them pass, bowing their heads to Bluefingers.

 All the Lifeless in the city are controlled by Bluefingers and his scribes, she thought.
-They have access to everything in the court--can get their fingers into everything.
-Did the Hallandrens realize that they were dooming themselves by regulating the Pahn Kahl people to such lowly--yet important--positions.
+But, even before that, they had amazing power. the Hallandrens realize that they were dooming themselves by regulating the Pahn Kahl people to such lowly--yet important--positions?

 “My people will not fall for this,” Siri found herself saying as she was pulled to the front of the room.
 “They won’t fight you.
 If it’s a losing battle, they’ll retreat through the passes.
 Take refuge in one of the outer kingdoms.”

 The front of the room held a black block of stone, shaped like an altar.
-Siri frowned, looking at it.
-From behind, a group of Lifeless entered, carrying the corpse of several priests.
+Siri frowned.
+From behind, a group of Lifeless entered the room, carrying the corpses of several priests.
 She saw Tridees’s body among them.

 What?
 Siri thought.